FrankiPLCZ/FrankiPLCZ/README.md

            ⚡ Fun fact
    </td>
    <td>
-            Looking for employment
+            I have cat named Mereorleona and only I'm able to call her cause no one can say it :cat2:
    </td>
          <tr>
    <td>
-           :sweat: My newest problem
+          ⚡ Fun fact #2
    </td>
    <td>
-            I have cat named Mereorleona and only I'm able to call her :cat2:
+          Looking for employment :eyes:
    </td>
    <tr>
    <td>